vssousa/qrcode_scanner/README.md

 python manage.py runserver
 ```

-If you would like to test in a mobile device, it is necessary to enable external accesses (considering the port 8000) in your firewall security configurations.
+If you would like to test it in a mobile device, it is necessary to enable external accesses (considering the port 8000) in your firewall security configurations.
 Moreover, the Django initialization commandline should be replaced, as follows:

 ```
 python manage.py runserver 172.16.4.104:8000